jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 |

-Look at the top left-hand corner where you see Form, Documentation and JSON. **You will see these fields throughout the Distributed Cloud console configuration menus.**
+Look at the top left-hand corner where you see Form, Documentation and JSON. **You will see these fields throughout the Distributed Cloud Console configuration menus.**

 ..
 Important:: Distributed Cloud is built with an API-first strategy.
 All the configurations can be done via GUI or API calls.